Nonamenable subforests of multi-ended quasi-pmp graphs: Introduction

 Both \cref{intro:witnessing_nonamenability,intro:MF_in_deletion_percolation} yield a forest that contains a tree, whose space of nonvanishing ends is nonempty and perfect, but the theorems do not claim that it is a closed subset of the space of all ends.
 It is of interest to further understand this space.

-\begin{remark} In a follow-up work, we show that in fact, in almost every connected component of the graph, either all nonvanishing ends are of the same (possibly infinite) weight, hence they form a Cantor set, or there is a unique end of infinite weight. \end{remark}

 We think that actually all nonvanishing ends should always be of the same weight, i.e., in case of unique nonvanishing end of infinite weight, all other ends of that component should be vanishing (for a.e.\ component).
-In fact, this would follow from a positive answer to the following more general question, which is open even for pmp graphs:
+In fact, this would follow from a positive answer to the following more general question, which has a positive answer for pmp graphs due to Epstein and Hjorth \cite[Theorem 1.4]{Epstein-Hjorth:end-selection}:

 \begin{question} Let $G$ be a quasi-pmp Borel graph and let $\w$ denote its Radon--Nikodym cocycle with respect to the underlying probability measure.
 If there is a Borel selection of one $\w$-nonvanishing end in a.e.\ $G$-component, then is it true that a.e.\ $G$-component admits at most 2 nonvanishing ends? \end{question}